- Dunnage is any padding material used to cushion, secure, and protect items during transportation

 2. Water, moisture & dust protection

 Environmental conditions can change quickly.
 Your package may board the truck in sunny weather, but a few miles down the line, it starts to rain.
 Shippers use dunnage to protect items from water and moisture contamination.

 For packages that travel by ship, floor dunnage is used to keep them above the deck, ensuring that they won't get damaged by the thin water film that forms on ship floors.

 Dunnage is also used to protect packages in a shipping container from moisture that forms inside the container as a result of condensation.

 This is especially important for electronics and other items that are prone to dust, water, and moisture contamination.

 Shippers put dunnage in place to act as a shock absorber to prevent items from feeling the vibrations that arise due to package collision and movements during transportation that make packages slide around, drop, or get squished.
 This helps to prevent damage.

 4. Easy handling of heavy items

 Cumbersome items, such as a couch or beanbag, can prove difficult to handle during transportation.
-To make for easy maneuvering, shippers use wooden dunnage to distribute their weight heavenly, making them easy to carry.
+Shippers use wooden dunnage to distribute their weight heavenly to make for easy maneuvering, making them easy to carry.

 5. Ensure Air Circulation